React App Localization and i18n: Advanced Guide

 Translating one page was definitely fun and easy.
 But as I went along, translating more and more pages, I noticed that this approach was extremely cumbersome.

-The main problem was keeping track of translations across multiple files.
-I kept moving between files, trying to find translations for specific strings.
+The main problem was that it was hard to keep track of translations across multiple files.
+I kept moving between files, trying to find what I’d translated a specific string to.
 And when I had to update something on one page, it needed to be updated across all translation files.

 There was also a problem with the contextual understanding of these text snippets.
 When used in different places in the app, the same word or phrase may have more than one meaning.
 For example, “post” could mean to send something or to do a task “after” another task.

-There was also the whole nightmare of emailing translations to freelancers and getting them back into the app.
-It took me hours to copy and paste between spreadsheets and language JSON files.
+There was also the whole process of sending translations to real people and getting them back into the app.
+It took me hours to copy and paste between spreadsheets and these language JSON files.

 I figured there had to be a better way.